 As with most mental disorders, the causes of borderline personality disorder (BPD) are not completely understood.

-During times of stress, many people with borderline personality disorder experience post-traumatic stress symptoms, such as flashbacks, nightmares, dissociative states, feelings of unreality and panic attacks.
+In some people, a stressful event or relationship breakup may cause BPD to develop.
+During times of stress, many people with BPD experience post-traumatic stress symptoms, such as flashbacks, nightmares, feelings of unreality and panic attacks.

 Sometimes negative experiences from the past return as voices or punishing self-talk that feel real and are difficult to ignore.